 Proper due diligence and an investment strategy / focus is getting increasingly important to prevent loss of funds due to overpromising or fraudulent projects.

-We believe that these circumstances combined with an increasing shift to regulated security token offerings is creating a strong entry barrier for unsophisticated retail investors which will only be reinforced throughout 2018.
+I believe that these circumstances combined with an increasing shift to regulated security token offerings is creating a strong entry barrier for unsophisticated retail investors which will only be reinforced throughout 2018.
 Sophisticated and institutional investors will likely have to put in more work to identify the most profitable investment opportunities, having investors increasingly look for anchors of trust and indications of quality.

 Amount of funding and correlation with Bitcoin

 As seen above, beginning of January through the end of February saw a decrease in the number of ICOs being conducted.
 However, these project showed increasing average funds being raised so far.
 Essentially this indicates that few ICOs stole the show and closed bigger deal sizes while the number of smaller ICOs decreased.